nikitavoloboev/data/docs/focusing/rules.md

 - Use package manager to install things.
 Keep packages updated.
 - Change OS appearance where appropriate (light interface in sunny areas, dark otherwise).
 Light is preferred as it's easier to keep focus with lighter backgrounds (more stimulating).

+## Video

+- Add time stamps to videos released on YouTube.

 ## Trello

 - Order of importance for cards: **Watching** -> **Next** -> No label.